-Special Counsel Robert Mueller has long been a source of curiosity for the general public as he and his team have quietly investigated Russian interference in the 2016 presidential election.
+Former special counsel Robert Mueller has long been a source of curiosity for the general public as he and his team quietly investigated Russian interference in the 2016 presidential election.

-Mueller's much-anticipated report -- set to be revealed with redactions on Thursday morning -- was delivered to Attorney General WIlliam Barr on March 22.
-Some details about the report’s contents were provided in a summary from Barr that was sent to Congress, but left questions unanswered.
+The congressional hearings started with Mueller's opening remarks, where he referenced the findings made by his team and their resulting 448-page report.
+Mueller's report was delivered to Attorney General WIlliam Barr on March 22.
+Some details about the report’s contents were provided by Barr in a summary that was sent to Congress, but many questions were left unanswered.

 Here’s what you need to know about the man whose name has become synonymous with the probe.